Shop::Wildberries::ProductsList - Wildberries product list scraper

 1. Select the desired pickup point, having previously opened Developer Tools (F12 in Chrome)

-2. In Developer Tools, on the Network tab, look for the saveprefereduserloc request and see the necessary data in the request body
+2. In Developer Tools on the Network tab, search for the request saveprefereduserloc and in the request body you will see the necessary data

-3. Copy them exactly into the scraper settings
+3. Copy them exactly into the parser settings